Araq/blog/karax.rst

   setError username, username & " must not be empty" setError password, password & " must not be empty"

+There are likely more elegant solutions to this problem.

 Chat frontend